 Layering in the BroadbandFabric Location Data provides a foundational understanding of where serviceable structures are in a given geography.
 This critical step enables the ability to associate estimates of service availability to real homes and businesses.

 Cross-reference infrastructure databases and speed test results

-The location of network infrastructure provides valuable clues as to the feasibility for locations to be served.
-Additionally, internet speed test results can localized and provide signal of usage within a given region.
+The location of network infrastructure provides valuable clues as to the feasibility for locations to be served and can be utilized to provide signal coverage within.
+Additionally, internet speed test results can be localized and provide a signal of usage within a given region.

 Run statistical scoring models